-In order to get fit and be able to stay that way for life, you may need to learn a few things that will help you on your journey.
+In order to get fit & be able to stay that way for the remainder of your life, you will most likely need to learn, or unlearn and relearn, a few things first that will help you along on your journey.
 In this post, I share step two of my free weight loss series (after battling an eating disorder and losing over 100 lbs): How to understand fitness in general.

 Even when I would go to a Dr. they would just vaguely say things like “you need to move more” or “move more, eat less”…but no one ever took the time to sit down and actually explain it (really break it down) to me on a level that I could understand.

-My “aha” moment, when fitness finally started to click in my mind, was when I realized that almost every single thing that I knew about fitness was little more than a marketing scheme that someone somewhere had “cooked up” in order to sell me a product or a membership and it wasn’t necessarily the truth.
+My “aha” moment, when fitness finally started to click in my mind and actually make sense, was when I realized that almost every single thing that I knew about fitness was little more than a marketing scheme that someone somewhere had “cooked up” in order to sell me a product or a membership and it wasn’t necessarily the truth.

 Go figure though, when you’re not giving your body what it needs on a basic level for nutrition, our brains are giving us signals that are going haywire because we’re treating our bodies like a garbage disposal.